 Once the application is submitted, we will review it and either release the DBS online form or reject the application.
 If we release the form, you will receive an email with a link and password to access the form.
 If we reject the application, we will call you first to explain the reasons.

 Our working hours are Monday to Friday 8.30 am to 5.30 pm.
-Please be aware DBS applications may take 24 hours to release depending on the verification checks.
-If you submit it over the weekend, your application will not be released until Monday.
+We aim to release DBS applications within 24 hours depending on the verification checks.

 When you have completed the online DBS form, you will be prompted to print a referral letter.
 The referral letter must be taken to one of the Post Offices that offers the service (see the documents below or the map at the bottom of this page) in the allocated time stated in the letter.
 You must also take the fee stated in the letter and all identification used within the application for verification.